 All dates in the above timetable may be subject to revision.
-In the event that the timetable is revised this will be communicated to all Contractors via the Delta messaging facility.
+In the event that the timetable is revised this will be communicated to all Contractors via the CCS e-sourcing facility.

 Evaluation

 All tenders received will be evaluated in accordance with the procedure below: